SmartBear-DevRel/SwaggerHub-AWSGateway-Lambda/README.md

 ![AWSGateway-Models](./images/AWS-API-Gateway-Models.png)

 ### Documentation
-The API documentation is also generated the API definition negating the need for this to be added after publishing to the gateway.
+The API documentation is also generated from the API definition negating the need for documentation to be added after publishing to the gateway.

 ![AWSGateway-Documentation](./images/AWS-API-Gateway-Documentation.png)